ernbernie/Python-Tutorials/README.md

-# 5-Min Tutorials
+# 5-Min Tutorials ⚗️
-# Daily Short But Insightful Exercises
+# Exercise a Day Keeps The Doctor Away ⚜️⚜️⚜️

 ### Knock one out a day and improve your Python skills!